GoogleChrome/web.dev/src/site/content/en/blog/javascript-and-google-search-io-2019/index.md

   </figcaption>
 </figure>

-The rendering strategy of a website influences its performance.
-It also has an impact on how bots like Googlebot interact with it.
-Server-side rendering or pre-rendering can improve the performance for users and crawlers.
-Those strategies execute JavaScript on the server to generate the initial HTML content.
-The browser can start rendering the HTML as it arrives over the network, making the page load faster.
-The [rendering session at I/O](https://www.youtube.com/watch?v=k-A2VfuUROg)  or [the blog post about rendering on the web](https://developers.google.com/web/updates/2019/02/rendering-on-the-web) shows how server-side rendering and hydration can improve the performance and user experience of web apps with more examples of how these strategies are implemented.

 If you're free to choose your rendering strategy, consider server-side rendering or pre-rendering.
 They execute JavaScript on the server to generate the initial HTML content, which can improve performance for both users and crawlers.
 These strategies allow the browser to start rendering HTML as it arrives over the network, making the page load faster.
-The [rendering session at I/O](https://www.youtube.com/watch?v=k-A2VfuUROg)  or [the blog post about rendering on the web](https://developers.google.com/web/updates/2019/02/rendering-on-the-web) shows how server-side rendering and hydration can improve the performance and user experience of web apps and provides more examples of how these strategies can be implemented.
+The [rendering session at I/O](https://www.youtube.com/watch?v=k-A2VfuUROg)  or [the blog post about rendering on the web](https://developers.google.com/web/updates/2019/02/rendering-on-the-web) shows how server-side rendering and hydration can improve the performance and user experience of web apps and provides more code examples for these strategies.

 If you're looking for a workaround to help crawlers that don't execute JavaScript—or if you can't make changes to your frontend codebase—consider [dynamic rendering](https://developers.google.com/search/docs/guides/dynamic-rendering), which you can try out in [this codelab](https://codelabs.developers.google.com/codelabs/dynamic-rendering).
 Note, though, that you won't get the user experience or performance benefits that you would with server-side rendering or pre-rendering because dynamic rendering only serves static HTML to crawlers.
 That makes it a stop-gap rather than a long-term strategy.